By Mark Zuckerman on Wednesday, September 25 2024

 Tonight’s loss was nearly a carbon copy of Tuesday night’s series opener, right down to the rookie left-hander making his final start of the season for the Nationals.
 Mitchell Parker wrapped up his year with five scoreless innings the previous night.
 DJ Herz wrapped up his campaign with five innings of one-run ball tonight.

 Herz wasn’t quite in peak form.
 He struck out only three, and he issued three walks, elevating his pitch count to some extent.
+At one point, he decided to pitch only out the stretch because his mechanics felt off when throwing from a full windup.
 But he minimized the damage, the lone run scoring on his watch coming via a third inning walk and two singles.

 A touted-but-erratic prospect when the Nationals acquired him from the Cubs last summer for Jeimer Candelario, Herz earned his way to the big leagues with some key adjustments at Triple-A Rochester.
 He made his debut June 4 against the Mets, and two starts later he struck out 13 while allowing only one hit in six brilliant innings against the Marlins.